On June 22, the U.S. Supreme Court has ruled that police require a search

 Carpenter’s phone records were deemed a Fourth Amendment search.

-He said allowing government access to historical GPS data infringes on
+He said permitting government access to GPS data violates Carpenter’s

-by providing police officers with an “all-encompassing record”
+Fourth Amendment rights, by providing police officers with his entire

 "While the third-party doctrine applies to landline telephone numbers